 Selecting the right venue can make or break a meeting or convention in the same way a poor featured speaker or bad production can.
 Choosing a suitable venue is one of the most important parts of the event planning process.
-A successful host and convention planner must select a venue that offers not only the space to accommodate attendees, but also amenities needed to support the event (possibly including staff, A/V equipment, sufficient electrical outlets and Wi-Fi, etc.), and of course, proximity to guest necessities like lodgings, food, and transportation.
+A successful host and convention planner must select a venue that offers not only the space to accommodate attendees, but also amenities needed to support the event (possibly including staff, A/V equipment, sufficient electrical outlets, Wi-Fi, etc.), and of course, proximity to guest necessities like lodgings, food, and transportation.

 Says Tessa Cameron, VP Strategic Sourcing at AMI, “There’s a lot more to choosing a venue than finding a place that looks nice and has ample square footage.
 It’s important to perform a site inspection before settling on a venue to ensure that it checks off all the boxes to meet your needs and support your event.”
 With an experienced partner in global meeting services like American Meetings, Inc. (AMI) to help with venue selection and focus on planning, logistics, and negotiation, you should be able to find the perfect venue every time.
 However, it helps if the host or event organizer knows how to perform a thorough site inspection.